masoudmodabber/commons-protocol/docs/domain.md

 8. The Agreement becomes a Completed Exchange.
 9. The Commons Ledger records the exchange.
 10. The Participants' Commons Balances are updated.

+## Cross Commons Exchange

+Future versions of the protocol extend this flow.

+When Participants belong to different Home Commons:

+1. The exchange is performed under an active Reciprocity Agreement between the two Commons.
+2. Each Commons independently recognises the completed exchange according to the Reciprocity Agreement.
+3. Each Commons updates the reciprocal relationship of its own Participant.
+4. Any obligations between the two Commons are managed through the Reciprocity Agreement rather than through a global Ledger.

+Both local and Cross Commons Exchanges follow the same principles of voluntary exchange while preserving the independence of every Commons.

 # Participant